-Sage, Salvia officinalis, or rather, is an evergreen shrub that grows in thick bushes.
+Sage or Common sage (Salvia officinalis L., 1753) is an evergreen shrub that grows in thick bushes.
 And ‘native of southern Europe and is widespread in all countries with a mild climate and in all Italian regions.

 According to the Cronquist classification belongs to the Domain Eukaryota, the Kingdom Plantae, Division, Magnoliophyta, class Magnoliopsida, Lamiaceae family, subfamily Neptoideae, Mentheae Tribe, Genus Salvia, S. officinalis Species.